mi-examples/pp-dev-js/packages/pp-dev/README.md

 Example: `true`

-Description: Disables template variables transforming.
-Used when you develop the portal page without a template
+Description: Disables Template Variables transformation.
+Used when developing a Portal Page without a template

 #### `enableProxyCache`